grpc/proposal/A71-xds-fallback.md

 Current gRPC implementation is using a single XdsClient for all data plane targets.
-For fallback, if any one channel triggers fallback, then all channels regardless of authority would switch to using the data from the fallback xDS control plane which is not desirable.
+For fallback, if any one channel triggers fallback, then all channels regardless of authority would switch to using the data from the fallback xDS control plane, which is not desirable.

 gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.